geobla/Create-Jupyter-Venv/README.md

-# Install Virtual environment in Jupyter
+# Create Virtual environment for Jupyter Notebook
 Creating separate virtual environments (venvs) for each Jupyter notebook is a good practice to avoid package conflicts and maintain clean, isolated environments for different projects.<br>

-Here's a step-by-step guide on how to achieve this:
+Here's a step-by-step guide on how to achieve this using the command line `bash`, or from inside `Jupyter`:
-## Create a Virtual Environment"
+## Create a Virtual Environment from inside Jupyter
 <code>python -m venv name_of_your_venv</code>
 ```bash
 !python -m venv tradingview_venv